Arroyo Bridge repairs

 Arroyo Park is an 85-acre park in the South Neighborhood, accessed off Chuckanut Drive and Old Samish Road or via the Interurban Greenway and Trail system.
 The park is the north gateway to recreational opportunities in the Chuckanut Mountains.
 Chuckanut Creek runs through the park for approximately ½ of a mile and supports various fish runs.
 Arroyo Park includes a 62-foot-long pedestrian bridge over Chuckanut Creek, connecting the Interurban Trail to the trails of Arroyo Park and Larrabee State Park and serving as an important recreational resource for the community.

-The project has required multiple permits at the federal, state and City levels:
+The project required multiple permits at the federal, state and City levels:

 • City of Bellingham – State Environmental Policy Act (SEPA)